yinyuke/hello-world/README.md

 # hello-world
-My first repository on Github
+My first repository on Githubi
+I am a studenti in HZAU university.